Anointing of the sick: explanation of the sacrament

 2. St. Teresa of Calcutta: “The suffering of the sick and the poor is a prayer that lifts us up to God.”

-The anointing of the sick strengthens the bond between the individual and the ecclesial community.
+The Anointing of the Sick strengthens the bond between the individual and the ecclesial community.
 The celebration of this sacrament is not an isolated act, but involves the entire community in an expression of solidarity and support.
-By uniting in prayer for the sick, the Christian community reaffirms its commitment to accompany and care for its most vulnerable members.
-This sense of belonging and community is fundamental to Christian life and is a source of comfort and hope for the sick and their families.
+By joining in prayer for the sick, the Christian community reaffirms its commitment to accompany and care for its most vulnerable members.
+This sense of belonging and community is fundamental in Christian life and is a source of comfort and hope for the sick and their families.

-As we reflect on what the anointing of the sick is, we are called to deepen our faith and to renew our commitment to care for and accompany the sick and suffering in our communities.
-The anointing of the sick is not only a sacramental rite, but a living expression of God’s love and mercy for all of us.
+As we reflect on what the Anointing of the Sick is, we are called to deepen our faith and renew our commitment to care for and accompany the sick and suffering in our communities.
+The Anointing of the Sick is not just a sacramental rite, but a living expression of God’s love and mercy towards all of us.